mario-deluna/Tattoo/README.md

 Tattoo Template
 ===

-Tattoo is a simple hyper text programming language that compiles into HTML.
+Tattoo is a simple hyper text programming language that renders into HTML.

 ---

 **The language isn't done yet.
-It's just a concept yet.**
+It's just a concept.
+But I will do my best to create first prototype in the next few months.**

 ## Syntax